 Eachine E30W – The mini Phantom 3 Pro

-The Eachine E30W was released approximately in the same time as I received my DJI Phantom 3 Advanced quadcopter and it was fun to see how these Chinese guys cloned the design of a $ 800 into a $50 quad.
-Eachine announced the E30 series in four variants but at this time it is available only in two, without camera (E30) and with WiFi FPV camera (E30W).
+The Eachine E30W was released approximately in the same time as I received my DJI Phantom 3 Advanced quadcopter and it was fun to see how these Chinese guys cloned the design of an $800 drone into a $50 quad.
+Eachine announced the E30 series in four variants but at this time it is available only in two, without a camera (E30) and with WiFi FPV camera (E30W).
 The price difference between these two models is about $20.

-Contrary to other WiFi models which can be controlled through smartphone APP, this E30W allows only WiFi real-time image transmission (at least this is what I understood from the specs).
-Anyway, in my opinion the classical control way (physical RC) is more friendly and usually offers better range.
+Contrary to other WiFi models which can be controlled through a smartphone APP, this E30W allows only WiFi real-time image transmission (at least this is what I understood from the specs).
+Anyway, in my opinion, the classical control way (physical RC) is more friendly and usually offers a better range.

 Eachine E30W features and specs